mattsse/extrablatt/README.md

     article     Extract a set of articles
-    category    Extract all articles found on the page help        Prints this message or the help of the given subcommand(s) paper       Extract all articles from a news source.
+    category    Extract all articles found on the page help        Prints this message or the help of the given subcommand(s) site        Extract all articles from a news source.

 ```

 ### Extract a set of specific articles and store the result as json